alliance-datascience/genebanks_diversity_index/README.md

 - The ECADI must be interpreted using the four components together!

 _______
 # How to run this code?
-This must the order of running:
+This must be the order of running:
  ## 1) MANDATORY PREPROCESSING
  - (i) 0_preprocessing.R (MANDATORY)
  ## 2) The following codes can be run regardless the order.